WATCH OUT HERE FOR OUR UPCOMING PROJECTS

 WIRE & WILLOW WORKSHOP - SAT 14 NOVEMBER 2020

-Book now for our practical craft morning to make a wire and willow bicycle shaped plant / decoration holder something like the attached photo.
-The workshop will start at 11am for 3 hours and be professionally tutored by Elaine Taylor who held mosaic workshops at the Island Arts Centre led workshop.
-Price is £15 paid in advance.
+Well done to everyone that took partin our practical craft morning to make a wire and willow bicycle shaped plant / decoration holder something like the attached photo.
+The 3 hour workshop was professionally tutored by Elaine Taylor who held mosaic workshops at the Island Arts Centre led workshop.

 This is part of our series of events supported by Lisburn & Castlereagh City Council’s Community Support scheme.

-HANDS ON BAKING - SAT 10 OCTOBER - Following on from a very successful demonstration of griddle baking, on Saturday 10th October, 11am to approx 12.30pm, there will be a limited numbers opportunity to do some hands on baking of Guinness loaf and a Red Pepper and Tomato soup.
-The Bakehouse, Bellaghy, Cookery School will conduct the activity at The Little Green Allotments, 3F Whitemountain Rd, Lisburn, BT28 3QY.
-All ingredients and equipment provided.
-If time and interest permits, a follow on demo of how to make the Crab Apple Jelly mentioned in the Honey Project will also be held.
-Price is £12 and pre payable before hand just after booking.
-Booking Essential via the More > Contact Us tab.
+HANDS ON BAKING - SAT 10 OCTOBER - Following on from a very successful demonstration of griddle baking, on Saturday 10th October, 11am to approx 12.30pm, we held a limited numbers opportunity to do some hands on baking of Guinness loaf and a Red Pepper and Tomato soup.
+The Bakehouse, Bellaghy, Cookery School conducted the activity at The Little Green Allotments, 3F Whitemountain Rd, Lisburn, BT28 3QY.
+All ingredients and equipment were provided.
+A follow on demo of how to make the Crab Apple Jelly mentioned in the Honey Project was also held.
+Price was £12 and pre payable before hand just after booking.

-As this is an event not within a domestic environment then a Covid-19 risk assessment process has been employed.
-No surprise that numbers will be limited with social distancing in place at all times, masks are mandatory, sanitisers / hand washing to be used when appropriate and specific management of movement within the venue.
+As this is an event not within a domestic environment then a Covid-19 risk assessment process was employed.
+No surprise that numbers will be limited with social distancing in place at all times, masks were mandatory, sanitisers / hand washing to be used when appropriate and specific management of movement within the venue.

-Afterwards, why not sample your bread and soup and then visit the nearby Belshaws Quarry Nature reserve.
+Afterwards, attendees were able to visit the nearby Belshaws Quarry Nature reserve.

-HANDS ON BIO-DIVERSITY TIDY UP - SAT 17 October - 10am to approx 3pm, why not come along to Belshaws Quarry Nature Reserve, Bensons Rd, for some tidy up activity.
-Some overgrown parts of the areas of the geology of the site need tidied up.
-New Gardening gloves (for you to hold on to) will be provided.
-Outdoor clothes and footware essential.
-A FREE activity but Booking Is Essential via the More > Contact Us tab and numbers will be limited with social distancing in place.
+HANDS ON BIO-DIVERSITY TIDY UP - SAT 17 October - From10am to approx 3pm, at Belshaws Quarry Nature Reserve, Bensons Rd, there was a tidy up activity.
+Some overgrown parts of the areas of the geology of the site needed tidied up.
+New Gardening gloves were provided.
+Outdoor clothes and footware was essential.
+This was A FREE activity but

 Thanks to all of you that pre-reserved a pot of ‘raw’ honey from the first ever Whitemountain Bee Hive.